Applied Ecology Lab

 MS Student

-Amirah recently graduated from Western Washington University with a BS in Marine and Coastal Science with a minor in Spanish.
-While at WWU, she took part in research on the effects of PCBs and PBDEs on zebrafish and surf smelt.
-During her four years as an undergraduate, she was a marine science education intern at foundry10, the first undergraduate to teach a lab section of organismal biology, a peer mentor for the Marine and Coastal Science program and worked on the education team at Blue Zoo aquarium.
-In addition to her studies in SAFS, Amirah is a member of the Future Rivers program.
-When she is not in the lab or doing schoolwork, Amirah enjoys going to the gym, exploring the city with friends, and watching her favorite TV shows.
+Amirah graduated from Western Washington University with a BS in Marine and Coastal Science with a minor in Spanish.
+While at WWU, Amirah took part in research on the effects of PCBs and PBDEs on zebrafish and surf smelt.
+During her four years as an undergraduate, she was a marine science education intern at foundry10, the first undergraduate to teach a lab section of organismal biology, and a peer mentor for the Marine and Coastal Science program.
+Amirah is collaborating with the ecotoxicology group at NOAA Fisheries on a new land use mapping project, focused on interactions between urban growth, imperviousness, toxic runoff, and expanding thermal stress in freshwater salmon habitats.
+In addition to her studies in SAFS, Amirah is a member of the Future Rivers program and participates in outreach and education with SEAS.
+Besides school and work, Amirah enjoys going to the gym, exploring the city with friends, and reading a wide variety of genres.

 Callie Murakami